rauldds/ML3DG_Project/README.md

 ```sh
 python3 -m model.train_runner -dp <DATASET PATH>
 ```

+Notes:
-In the dataloader modify the split that is being used accordingly.
+- In the dataloader modify the split that is being used accordingly.
+- Create a folder /{PATH_TO_ML3DG_PROJECT}/ckpts/colored to store the checkpoints.
+- Configuration can be set in /{PATH_TO_ML3DG_PROJECT}/config/color_net_config.py

 ## Inference
 Once the completion model is trained, you can visualize how well it performs by simply running: